beerios/resume-markdown/chris-harley-resume.md

 - Managed and mentored cross-functional scrum teams with up to 20 direct reports across diverse roles in the development of advanced visualization services for medical imaging.
 - Oversaw a $1.2M offshore QA contract, setting achievement targets and ensuring clear communication.
 Strategically transitioned the work back in-house due to identified performance issues.
 - Initiated the redesign of an audit logging service, achieving a 90% reduction in annual maintenance time, saving over 8 person-months, and accelerating feature releases by eliminating inter-service dependencies.
-- Designed and developed a cloud-based observability platform with Elastic Cloud, enhancing monitoring for global on-prem applications and enabling proactive service and support engagement.
+- Developed a cloud-based observability platform using Elastic Cloud, enhancing monitoring for global on-prem applications, enabling proactive service and engagement.
 - Supported the company through an organizational split by transitioning key team members to new roles, ensuring the completion of ongoing projects, and minimizing disruption to operations.

 ## PROFESSIONAL EXPERIENCE